 Toyota > NUMMI > Starbucks > Service Physics

-Reaching a first-of-its-kind, unlikely but nonetheless mutually beneficial agreement in 1984, rivals Toyota and GM collaborated to co-open the New United Motor Manufacturing, Inc (famously known as NUMMI) auto plant in Fremont, California.
-It was at this facility where plant manager John Shook is credited with importing Toyota's Lean production system to the United States.
-Decades later, John became instrumental and essential in teaching Lean practices to another large corporation, allowing them to scale to the massive success we're all familiar with today – Starbucks.
-It is here that these practices directly and heavily influenced Service Physics’ founders, and where our origin story begins.
+Reaching a first-of-its-kind, unlikely but nonetheless mutually beneficial agreement in 1984, rivals Toyota and General Motors collaborated to co-open the New United Motor Manufacturing, Inc. auto plant in Fremont, California (famously known as NUMMI).
+It was at this facility that plant manager John Shook is credited with importing Toyota's Lean production system to the United States.
+Decades later, John became instrumental in teaching Lean practices to another large corporation, allowing them to scale to the massive success we're all familiar with today – Starbucks.
+It is here that these practices directly and heavily influenced the founders of Service Physics, and where our origin story begins.

 Toyota Production System

-Having moved to Japan and immersed himself in the culture to study this new method of manufacturing as it related to automobile production, Toyota's John Shook would eventually be pivotal in bringing the kaizen way of doing things to the US, via a joint venture between Toyota and GM; the NUMMI factory.
-This unlikely partnership actually benefitted both parties.
+Having moved to Japan and immersed himself in the culture to study this new method of manufacturing as it related to automobile production, Toyota's John Shook would eventually be pivotal in bringing the kaizen way of doing things to the United States, via a joint venture between Toyota and GM; the NUMMI factory.
+This unlikely partnership was mutually beneficial.
 Toyota sought a manufacturing location and foothold in the American market to avoid costly import and transportation fees.
 GM needed to explore new ways of increasing much-maligned quality and decreasing gas-hungry auto form factors without necessarily increasing costs, by reexamining their own production methodology and capabilities.
 For a time, NUMMI became a shining example of what could be achieved by translating Japanese manufacturing practices into American procedural, work-culture, and ethics pivots.
 The memory of NUMMI still serves as a model for success and global source of inspiration to this day.
-As these new work practices took hold in the US and abroad, the evolution into what would be rebranded in the late ‘80s as Lean was well under way.
+As these new work practices took hold in the United States and abroad, the evolution into what would be rebranded in the late 1980s as Lean was well under way.

 The Starbucks Connection

 Enter John Shook and Lean, once again.
-Drawing from his experience with TPS but tempered and augmented by years of field application of these philosophies since, John and the newly formed Lean Innovation Lab would help transform the way Starbucks operated at a fundamental level.
+Drawing from his experience with TPS but tempered and augmented by years of field application of these philosophies, John and the newly formed Lean Innovation Lab would help transform the way Starbucks operated at a fundamental level.
 This flavor of Lean would be different, however; it held that the social components of the methodology were just as important as the more technical, production-centered ones.
-And it was this specific subset of Lean thinking and kaizen implementation that Service Physics’ co-founders initially became exposed to and involved with, being applied for perhaps the first time within a foodservice operation.
+And it was this specific subset of Lean thinking and kaizen implementation that the co-founders of Service Physics initially became exposed to and involved with, being applied for perhaps the first time within a foodservice operation.

 The Birth of Service Physics